shruti1210/Recommendation-System/README.md

 # Recommendation-System

+Restaurant recommendation engine for Zomato using user review data.

-Developed using auto-encoders in python
+Developed using auto-encoders in Python using Collarborative filtering .